rgc2000/open-vm-tools/solaris-build/README.md

 property of this service.
 This service will also allow the copy/paste and drag'n drop feature between host and VM if VM is running the graphical Solaris desktop.

+* svcs:/vmware/vgauth
+This service will be enabled and started.
+It will be used to provide user authentification for systems with pix enabled plugin to run commands in the guest from the host gor example.

 Drivers
 -------